-Kenneth Branagh paid tribute to the "island of Ireland" in his speech for "Best Original Screenplay" for Belfast at the 2022 Academy Awards.
+Kenneth Branagh was born on this day, December 10, in 1960.
+IrishCentral celebrated by looking back to his long-awaited Oscar win in March of this year when Branagh paid tribute to the "island of Ireland" in his speech for "Best Original Screenplay" for Belfast at the 2022 Academy Awards.

-Northern Irish writer and director Kenneth Branagh finally received his well-deserved moment of recognition as he took home an Oscar for his film Belfast last night.
+Northern Irish writer and director Kenneth Branagh finally received his well-deserved moment of recognition as he took home an Oscar for his film Belfast in March this year.

 During his acceptance speech, Branagh honored his hometown and when speaking about the film, which is based loosely on his childhood growing up in Northern Ireland, he paid tribute to those suffering violence and grief.